WingRiders/on-chain-dao-governance/README.md

 From experience with building backend services at WingRiders, this setup has the advantage of enabling easier horizontal scaling of the server part, which is the one with variable loads.

 Both services share the same codebase as for example the DB schema and some utilities are common.
-The services are differentiated during runtime based on command line arguments.
+The services are differentiated during runtime based on environment variable.

 The external dependencies for both services are

+- **Fastify** - A web framework used for exposing API endpoints.
+Aggregator service only needs to expose a healthcheck endpoint.
+- **Postgres** - A relational database for storing aggregated data.
+- **Prisma** - ORM used for building and running database queries and migrations

+The external dependencies for aggregator service are:

 - **Ogmios** - ChainSync for aggregating data, and StateQueryClient to get current blockchain information
 - **Kupo** - for querying UTxOs for users’ voting power